cecile-he/Simon-Says-Security/README.md

 # Simon-Says-Security
-Arduino security system based on the popular 'Simon Says' game.
-Created with C++ and Arduino Uno hardware design
+Arduino security system based on the popular 'Simon Says' game— features use of timers and hardware/software interrupts.

+C++, Arduino hardware design